gofractally/psibase/README.md

 - `psinode`, the psibase node
 - `psibase`, the command-line utility for pushing transactions and booting a chain
-- psibase contracts
+- psibase services
-- `psidk`, the contract development kit
+- `psidk`, the service development kit

 ## Binary Release

-If you want to operate a node, build contracts, or explore psibase's command-line utility, we recommend installing a [Binary Release](https://github.com/gofractally/psibase/releases).
+If you want to operate a node, build services, or explore psibase's command-line utility, we recommend installing a [Binary Release](https://github.com/gofractally/psibase/releases).
 We provide a single binary package which should run on most recent Linux distributions.
 See the documentation for installation instructions.

 ## Documentation

 Documentation is at (TODO: add link).
-This covers installing the binary packages, starting a local test chain, and developing contracts.
+This covers installing the binary packages, starting a local test chain, and developing services.

 ## Building this repo from source